chancesmith/quick-countdown/README.md

 - [ ] remove blocks if section starts w/ zero (make more minimal)
-- [ ] remove blocks once section reaches zero (extra minimal) – [ ] fix `?time` to show the countdown tomorrow if already passed today
+- [ ] remove blocks once section reaches zero (extra minimal) – [ ] fix `?time` to show the countdown tomorrow if already passed today – [ ] only shows progress background for the last 60secs, maybe?